Traveling to Cabo San Lucas | Where to Stay + What to Eat

 Where is Cabo San Lucas?

-Cabo San Lucas is located at the southern most tip of Baja California, (map) the peninsula across the border and south of the state of California.
-It’s where the Sea of Cortez meets the Pacific Ocean with some of the prettiest golden sand beaches and clear blue-green water.
+Cabo San Lucas is one of the most popular places to visit in Mexico so you probably already know where it is but just you in case you need a visual, Cabo is located at the southernmost tip of Baja California, the peninsula across the border from California.
+It’s where the Sea of Cortez meets the Pacific Ocean with some of the prettiest golden sand beaches and blue-green water you’ll ever see.

 When people say “I’m going to Cabo”, they could be referring to Cabo San Lucas or San Jose de Cabo.
-But these two places, 20 miles apart, are two entirely different areas, make up Los Cabos.
-Between the two areas, there’s a strip of coastline full of hotels and resorts that’s commonly referred to as the Corridor.
+But these two very different cities, more or less 20 miles apart, are two entirely different areas and make up Los Cabos.
+Between the two, there’s a strip of coastline full of hotels and resorts that’s commonly referred to as the Corridor.

-What’s the Best Time of Year to Visit Cabo?
+When is the Best Time to Visit Cabo San Lucas?

-Since Baja is a desert climate, Cabo is warm all year.
-Of course, some months are going to be warmer than others.
-December through April is high season and the busiest time.
-Many snowbirds from the states and Canada end up in Baja for the winter.
-March and April are busy with spring breakers.
+Baja is a desert climate, so Cabo San Lucas is warm all year long.
+Of course, some months are going to be hotter and busier.
+Many snowbirds from the U.S. and Canada spend their winters in Baja so December through April is high season and the busiest time in Cabo San Lucas.

 Traveling to Cabo San Lucas

-Cabo San Lucas is a easy direct flight from many US and Canadian cities.
-Delta, United, American, Spirit, Alaska, Southwest and Sun Country are all US based carriers that fly there.
-Here’s a few other things to expect when traveling to Cabo San Lucas.
+Cabo San Lucas is a easy direct flight from many U.S. and Canadian cities.
+Delta, United, American, Spirit, Alaska, JetBlue, Southwest, Sun Country, West Jet and Air Canada all fly to Los Cabos.
+Here’s a few things to expect when traveling to Cabo San Lucas.

 Arriving at the Airport

-The airport has two terminals.
-Terminal 1 is for domestic flights in Mexico and flights to Central and South America.
-Terminal 2 is for international flights to the US and Canada.
+Southern Baja is serviced by San Jose de Cabo International Airport (SJD), approximately 30 miles northeast of Cabo San Lucas.
+The airport has two terminals – Terminal 1 is for domestic flights within Mexico and Terminal 2 for international flights to the U.S. and Canada.

-After exiting customs, there’s one more room.
-This is the timeshare room.
-Be warned, you will be made to feel that it’s necessary to stop and schedule a tour or a taxi or something.
-Unless you’re interested in timeshares, just pass through the room and exit the airport.
+Finally, after exiting customs, there’s one more room to pass through – the timeshare and tour room, aka the shark room.
+Be warned, you will be made to feel that it’s necessary to stop and schedule something but unless you’re interested in a timeshare presentation or a tour, just pass through the room and exit the airport.

 How to Get to Cabo From the Airport